 While it’s never a desired course of action, there are times when an employer needs to terminate the employment of someone within their organisation.
 The reasons for this can be many and varied but one thing all employers need to be highly cautious of is that they don’t leave themselves open to an unfair dismissal claim which could have serious legal and financial consequences for their business.

-Under Australia’s Fair Work Act (FWA), policed by the Fair Work Commission (FWC), an employee can make a claim for unfair dismissal if they can prove they were dismissed by an employer in an unreasonable, harsh or unjust manner.
-Under the terms of the Act, however, only employees who earn less than $145,000 per annum (in 2018-19) can make an unfair dismissal claim.
-Those whose salary is over that amount must rely on other legal means in order to challenge their termination, which we’ll outline below.
+Under Australia’s Fair Work Act (FWA; “the Act”), policed by the Fair Work Commission, an employee can make a claim for unfair dismissal if they can prove they were dismissed by an employer in an unreasonable, harsh or unjust manner.
+Under the terms of the Act, an unfair dismissal claim can only be made by employees who earn less than $145,000 per annum (in 2018-19) but where an employee is covered by a modern award or enterprise agreement, under s 382(2) of the Act, they are able to bring an unfair dismissal claim regardless of their income level if they have completed the minimum employment period with the employer.
+Those not working under an award or enterprise agreement, and whose salary is over the high income threshold, must rely on other legal means in order to challenge their termination, which we’ll outline below.

 What is involved in defending an unfair dismissal claim?